dotse/tls-fed-auth/tls-fed-auth.md

 # Metadata Repository

 The FedTLS metadata repository serves as the cornerstone of trust within a federation.
 It acts as a central vault, securely storing all information about all participating federation members and their respective entities.
-This information, known as federation metadata, is presented as a JWS to ensure its authenticity and integrity.
+This information, known as federation metadata, is presented as a JWS [@!RFC7515]to ensure its authenticity and integrity.

 The metadata repository is subject to stringent security measures to safeguard the integrity and confidentiality of the stored information.
 This MAY involve: